FrensiM/holbertonschool-simple_shell/README.md

 ## Description

-This version of the Simple Shell can do the following :
+This version of the Simple Shell can do the following:

 - Displays a promt ($ ) and waits for the user to input the command :